The Well-Stocked Medicine Chest Every College Student Needs

 Pain Relievers and Fever Reducers

 Everyone gets aches and pains, so having one or two types of all-around pain relievers is essential.
-Acetaminophen, and naproxen or ibuprofen are good choices to reduce pain and swelling.
+Acetaminophen is good for pain and fever relief.
+Naproxen or ibuprofen are good choices to reduce fever, pain, and inflammation.

 There are some precautions, though, when choosing which over-the-counter medication to use.
 Here are some important points to keep in mind:

-- If you are younger than 18, avoid using aspirin.
+If you are younger than 18, avoid using aspirin.
 This is especially true if you have a current or recent viral infection.
 This is because aspirin may increase your risk of a serious condition called

 - Nonsteroidal anti-inflammatory drugs (NSAIDs), like ibuprofen and naproxen, can cause an upset stomach.
 To avoid this, take the NSAID with food.

 - NSAIDs can increase your risk of gastrointestinal bleeding.

 - If you have liver or kidney disease, ask your doctor about what types and doses of pain medications are safe for you.

 By the time they have reached college, most students know whether they are allergic to grasses, pollens, or other natural elements.
 But going away to school in a different part of the country presents a new environment with its own set of allergens.